MI8: MI8c

-Sandhurst was given an office in the Security Service's temporary accommodation in Wormwood Scrubs's prison.
+Sandhurst was given an office in the Security Service's temporary accommodation in Wormwood Scrubs.
 He began by approaching the President of the Radio Society of Great Britain (RSGB), Arthur Watts.
-Watts had served as an analyst in Room 40 during World War I, following the loss of a leg at Gallipoli.
-Watts recommended that Sandhurst recruit the entire RSGB Council.
-He did.
+Watts had served as an analyst in Room 40 during the First World War, following the loss of a leg at Gallipoli.
+Watts recommended that Sandhurst recruit the entire RSGB Council and he did.
 The RSGB Council then began to recruit the society's members as Voluntary Interceptors (VIs).
 Radio amateurs were considered ideal for such work because they were widely distributed across the United Kingdom.

 The VIs were mostly working men of non-military age, working in their own time and using their own equipment (their transmitters had been impounded on the outbreak of war, but their receivers had not).
 They were ordered to ignore commercial and military traffic, to concentrate on more elusive transmissions.
 Each VI was given a minimum number of intercepts to make each month.
 Reaching that number gave them exemption from other duties, such as fire watching.
 Also, many VIs were issued a special DR12 identity card.
-This allowed them to enter premises which they suspected to be the transmission source of unauthorized signals.
+This allowed them to enter premises which they suspected to be the transmission source of unauthorised signals.
 RSS also established a series of Radio Direction Finding stations, in the far corners of the British Isles, to identify the locations of the intercepted transmissions.

-The recruitment of Voluntary Interceptors (VIs) was slow, since they had to be skilled, discreet, and dedicated.
-But, within three months, 50 VIs were at work and had identified over 600 transmitters - all firmly on the other side of the English Channel.
-It became apparent that there were no enemy agents transmitting from the UK.
-All German agents entering the UK were promptly captured and either interned or "turned" to operate as double agents under the supervision of the "XX Committee".
+The recruitment of Voluntary Interceptors (VIs) was slow, since they had to be skilled, discreet, and dedicated, within three months, 50 VIs were at work and had identified over 600 transmitters - all firmly on the other side of the English Channel.
+It became apparent that there were no enemy agents transmitting from Britain.
+All German agents entering the country were captured and either interned or "turned" to operate as double agents under the supervision of the XX Committee.
 In some cases, a British operator took over their transmissions, impersonating them.
-The German military did not realize this.

-By May 1940, it was clear that RSS's initial mission - to locate enemy agents in the UK - was complete.
+The German military did not realise this.
+By May 1940, it was clear that RSS's initial mission - to locate enemy agents in Britain - was complete.

 Arkley View

 Initially, messages logged by VIs were sent to Wormwood Scrubs.
-But, as the volume became great and as Wormwood began to suffer German air attacks, RSS sought larger premises.
-RSS chose Arkley View, a large country house near the village of Arkley, in Hertfordshire, which had already been requisitioned as an intercept station.
+However, as the volume became great and as Wormwood began to suffer from German air attacks, RSS was in need of larger premises and chose Arkley View, a large country house near the village of Arkley, in Hertfordshire, which had already been requisitioned as an intercept station.
 It was given the cryptic postal address of Box 25, Barnet.
 There, a staff of analysts and cryptographers began their duties.